oldany/dropmind/README.md

 ------------------------------------------------------------------------

-## 🌐 Bookmarklet
+## 🌐 Universal Capture (Bookmarklet)

-DropMind lets you capture anything from the web in one click.
+Capture anything from any browser in one click.

-- select text → save instantly
+- Select text → save instantly
-- no selection → save page (title + URL)
+- No selection → save page (title + URL)
-- optional note when needed
+- Add a quick note → optional

+👉 Works everywhere: desktop, mobile browsers, any OS
-Works in any browser.
-No extensions.
+👉 No extensions.
 No accounts.

+---

+⚡ Quick setup

+1. Create a new bookmark
+2. Paste the code into the URL field
+3. Edit URL and token directly in the bookmark

+---

-👉 Setup and full instructions:
+👉 Full instructions and troubleshooting:
 https://github.com/oldany/dropmind/wiki/Sharing%E2%80%90to%E2%80%90DropMind

 ------------------------------------------------------------------------